jayway/KHelgGameServer/README.md

 ### players

 Returns the currently connected players.
 Is sent out every time a player connects or disconnects.
+It is indicated if the player is currently engaged in a game or not.

 Sample response:

     {
       players: {
-        [ { name: "Christian" }, {name: "Albin"} ]
+        [ { name: "Christian", playing:true }, {name: "Albin", playing: true} ]
       },
       numPlayers: 2
     }